microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

   Parameter | Description
   ----------------------------- | ------------------------------------------------------------------------------------------------------------------------------------
-  DMFMODULE DmfModule |  The Module's DMF Module handle.
-Use this handle to retrieve the Module's Private Context and Config.
+  DMFMODULE DmfModule |  The Module's DMFMODULE.
+Use this handle to retrieve the Module's Context and Config.
 Also, the Client Driver's **WDFDEVICE** is accessible via this parameter.

 *Consult the official WDF documentation to understand the other parameters.
 The meanings of the parameters are the same.
 To ensure